UmmonPwr/iRDash_Client/README.md

 Displays live data of iRacing telemetry using an Arduino board plus a TFT display.

 # !!!Project is discontinued!!!
-Please check the below projects instead.
+Please check the below projects instead:
 - https://github.com/UmmonPwr/iRDash_Client_v2
 - https://github.com/UmmonPwr/iRDash_Client_v3

-# Usage
+## Usage
 The purpose of this program is to display iRacing's live telemetry data on an Arduino TFT display.
 As of now it can show:
 - RPM